akka/akka/akka-docs/src/main/paradox/serialization.md

 @@@

-Akka provides serializers for `java.io.Serializable` and [protobuf](http://code.google.com/p/protobuf/) `com.google.protobuf.GeneratedMessage` by default (the latter only if depending on the akka-remote module), so normally you don't need to add configuration for that; since `com.google.protobuf.GeneratedMessage` implements `java.io.Serializable`, protobuf messages will always be serialized using the protobuf protocol unless specifically overridden.
-In order to disable a default serializer, see @ref:[Disabling the Java Serializer](remoting-artery.md#disable-java-serializer)
+Akka provides serializers for several primitive types and [protobuf](http://code.google.com/p/protobuf/) `com.google.protobuf.GeneratedMessage` by default (the latter only if depending on the akka-remote module), so normally you don't need to add configuration for that if you send raw protobuf messages as actor messages.

 ### Verification